Mohammad-Reza Kolahi: Hafte Tir bombing allegations

 On 28 June 1981, two bombs were detonated at the IRP headquarters in Tehran, killing Chief Justice Mohammad Beheshti and some seventy Iranian officials.
 The Islamic Republic of Iran first blamed SAVAK and the Iraqi regime.
-Two days later, Ruhollah Khomeini accused the MEK.
+Two days later, Ruhollah Khomeini accused MEK.
 According to the Islamic Republic of Iran, Kolahi was suspected of planting the bombs as he left the building to "buy ice creams" ten minutes before the detonations.
 A few years later, a Kermanshah tribunal sentenced to death four "Iraqi agents" for the incident.
 Another tribunal in Tehran sentenced to death Mehdi Tafari for the same incident.
 In 1985, the head of military intelligence informed the press that the bombing had been the work of royalist army officers.
 Iran's security forces blamed the United States and "international mercenaries".
 According to Ervand Abrahamian, "whatever the truth, the Islamic Republic used the incident to wage war on the Left opposition in general and the Mojahedin in particular."

 Assassination

 In 2018, it was revealed that Kolahi had been living in the Netherlands as a refugee under the false identity of Ali Motamed (علی معتمد) and had been murdered in December 2015.
 Kolahi was married to an Afghan woman and had a 17-year-old son.
-He had avoided events organised by his Afghan wife’s family for fear of images of his face emerging on social media.
+He had avoided events organised by his wife's family for fear of images of his face emerging on social media.

-According to Het Parool, two men suspecting of killing Kolahi were identified as 28-year-old Anouar Aoulad-Buochea and 35-year-old Moreo Menso, “Both suspects have a criminal record and come from the same Bijlmer neighborhood of Amsterdam.”
+According to Het Parool, two men suspected of killing Kolahi were identified as 28-year-old Anouar Aoulad-Buochea and 35-year-old Moreo Menso, “Both suspects have a criminal record and come from the same Bijlmer neighborhood of Amsterdam.”
 Several sources accused the Iranian government of being behind the assassination.

 Naoufal Fassih was also convicted of one charge of murder and one of attempted murder in relation to the case based on evidence seized from Ennetcom.
 He subcontracted the murder to hitmen in the Netherlands.
 Emails revealed that €130,000 was offered for the murder of Motamed, though the identity of whoever offered the money has never been established.